paulbayer/Inventory_Scripts/README.md

   - This script goes through the stacksets in the Management Account and looks for stacksets that match the fragment you supplied.
   - The usefulness of this script is that it can remove specific accounts from all the stacksets it finds, so that if you know you've closed an account, but forgotten to remove it from existing stacksets, this script will remove that account from the stacksets found.
   - Most recent update - this script can now affect stacksets that are tied to a specific OU and use the "SERVICE_MANAGED" permission model.
+  - Another update - this script can now re-run stacksets, thereby remediating drift if any is found in the child stacks.

 - **my_org_users.py**
   - The objective of this script is to go through all of your child accounts within an Org and pull out any IAM users you have - to ensure it's only what you expect.